Scott Carpenter (murderer)

 Scott Dawn Carpenter (January 2, 1975 – May 8, 1997) was a convicted American murderer.
-At the age of 22, he was the youngest person to be executed in the United States after capital punishment was reinstated by the United States Supreme Court by a 7–2 decision in the Gregg v.
+At the age of 22, he was the youngest person to be executed in the United States after capital punishment was reaffirmed by the United States Supreme Court by a 7–2 decision in the Gregg v.
 Georgia case.

 Crime

 On February 6, 1994, Carpenter filled his pickup truck with $37 worth of gasoline, then went into a convenience store, where he placed a sandwich, soft drink, and chewing tobacco near the cash register.
 He then proceeded to stab the store owner, 56-year-old A.J.
 Kelley, in the neck.
 Kelley's body was found in the minnow room of the convenience store, which was located near Lake Eufaula in eastern Oklahoma.
 Investigators speculated Carpenter said he wanted to buy some bait, then followed Kelley to the room and murdered him.
 He was interrupted as two men, one of them a retired Oklahoma City police detective, entered the store.
 They gave chase out of the store, then wrote down the car's license tag number as Carpenter drove away.
 He was apprehended one hour later.